hashicorp/hcl/hcl/json/spec.md

 definitions and block definitions, both of which are represented via object properties.

-The special property name `"//"`, when used in an object representing a zcl body, is parsed and ignored.
+The special property name `"//"`, when used in an object representing a HCL body, is parsed and ignored.
 A property with this name can be used to include human-readable comments.
-(This special property name is _not_ processed in this way for any _other_ zcl constructs that are represented as JSON objects.)
+(This special property name is _not_ processed in this way for any _other_ HCL constructs that are represented as JSON objects.)

 ### Attributes